 The preparation of consolidated financial statements requires management to make critical judgments, estimates and assumptions that affect the carrying amounts of certain assets and liabilities, disclosure of contingent assets and liabilities and the reported amounts of revenue and expenses recorded during the periods.
-The critical estimates and judgments applied in preparing Acadian's consolidated financial statements affect the assessment of net recoverable amounts, net realizable values and fair values, depreciation rates and useful lives, determination of functional currency and the selection of accounting policies.
+The critical estimates and judgments applied in preparing Acadian's consolidated financial statements affect the assessment of net recoverable amounts, net realizable values and fair values, determination of functional currency and the selection of accounting policies.